Esri/systems-integrations/salesforce/README.md

 - Follow the instructions you learned in the "Quick Start Lightening Web Components" training to deploy the code (right-click "default" > "deploy source to Org").
 - Add the new LWC to an **Account** page.

+### Using Esri Leaflet Vector

+The above quick start shows how to use Leaflet, Esri Leaflet, and Esri Leaflet Geocoder within a Salesforce Lighting Web Component (LWC).
+The natural next step is to use vector basemaps, using the [Esri Leaflet Vector plugin](https://github.com/Esri/esri-leaflet-vector).
+As of April 2023, it is not possible to use Esri Leaflet Vector within a Lightening Web Component.
+Here's why:

+It is our understanding web workers cannot be used within LWCs (search "worker" on [this page](https://developer.salesforce.com/docs/component-library/tools/locker-service-viewer)).
+The Esri Leaflet Vector plugin uses [Maplibre GL JS](https://github.com/maplibre/maplibre-gl-js) to load vector tiles.
+Maplibre GL JS uses web workers.
+So because of the web worker limitation from Salesforce, you cannot use Esri Leaflet Vector.
+We hope this restriction may change in the future.

+If you've found a way to use vector basemaps in Salesforce Lightening Web Components, please reach out by creating an issue in this repo.
+Thank you!

 ## Feedback

 Please let us know if you have feedback, find issues, or have ideas.
 The team will be active on this repository.